fbpx

 The Foster Score: A Simple Yet Effective Way to Measure Training Load in Endurance Sports

-The Foster Score developed by Dr. Carl Foster, is a training load metric that combines your perceived effort with workout duration to give a more complete picture of how hard you’re working.
+The Foster Score developed by Dr. Carl Foster, it is a training load metric that combines your perceived effort with workout duration to give a more complete picture of how hard you’re working.

 About the author